vetux/xng/engine/include/xng/rendergraph/shaderscript/README.md

 It is implemented through headers which define various types, functions and macros to create an easy-to-use DSL that resembles a mixture between glsl, bash and python.

+The DSL incurs a small runtime overhead so in production shaders should be supplied in precompiled form (From DSL or some shading language).
+Currently there is no automatic permutation/static-branching system in place and all shaders of the default passes are uber shaders written in shader script invoked at runtime.

 It resembles a CUDA like environment where users can write gpu side shader code in C++.
-Unlike CUDA however the C++ code translates into a shader intermediate representation at runtime through the use of operator overloading and custom type definitions, which then must be explicitly passed to the render graph runtime through the RenderGraphPipeline configuration.
+Unlike CUDA however the C++ code generates shader IR at runtime which then must be explicitly passed to the render graph runtime through the RenderGraphPipeline configuration.
+So features from cuda like language level pointers pointing to gpu side resources or c++ language constructs such as loops, conditionals or types directly mapping to shader code are not possible.

 For usage examples check the *_shaders.cpp files at [engine/src/graphics/passes](https://github.com/vetux/xng/tree/master/engine/src/graphics/passes)

+Functions may not be overloaded at DSL level as a compromise for the cleaner function definition because users  would need to duplicate the signature in the IRFunction macro invocation.

 ### Differences to GLSL
 #### Type Definition